civo/status/content/issues/2024-04-03-lon1-partial-disruption.md

 ---

+2024-04-03 21:35:00 UTC

+We are working to restore any remaining affected services onto hosts with capacity, and thank you for your patience.

+We will next update in max.
+30 minutes

+---

 2024-04-03 21:07:00 UTC

 While restoring services away from the affected compute hosts we have encountered a number of other affected resources (clusters, instances, databases) that may encounter short downtime.
 We apologize for the inconvenience and are working on restoring full service.